rubys/showcase/app/views/docs/ops/Backups.md

 There are two separate backups performed automatically:

   * Daily backups - these are stored on the same machine.
-  * Idle backups - these are performed five minutes after the last access is made to the application.
+  * Idle backups - these are performed ten minutes after the last access is made to the application.
 These are stored in two places: on a separate machine at the same location, and on the [Hetzner backup host](./Hosting.md).